Boeing 737 AEW&C Wedgetail Early Warning Aircraft, Australia

 The aircraft is equipped with two CFM International CFM56-7B24 engines, each rated at 118kN.

-The aircraft has a flying boom receptacle and a fixed probe providing dual in-flight refuelling capability.
+It has a flying boom receptacle and a fixed probe providing dual in-flight refuelling capability.
 The CFM56-7B24 engine is also equipped with dual annular combustor for low emissions capability, common core and low pressure turbine.

-It also reduces fuel burn using innovative thermodynamic cycle.
+The aircraft reduces fuel burn using innovative thermodynamic cycle.

 Mission avionics from BAE Systems North America